emqx/cloud-docs/en_US/connect_to_deployments/python_sdk.md

-# Connect to the Deployment with Python SDK
+# Connect via Python SDK

 This document describes how to use the **paho-mqtt** client library in Python projects to connect to the MQTT server, subscribe, unsubscribe, send and receive messages.